matej-marjanovic/6Spiral-Sketch-Plugin/README.md

 Plugin will create a spiral with the origin at the center of the selected shape.
 *The center of the spiral shape is not the same as the origin (first point) of the spiral.*

-*For plugin to work make sure only one simple shape you made is selected when you run it. **Plugin won't work if you select a group, artboard, text layer or any shape layer that you didn't make yourself (like outlined text).***

 [There is also a sketch file with a tutorial and some examples that you can download here.](https://github.com/matej-marjanovic/6Spiral-Tutorial-Example-Sketch-File/raw/master/6Spiral%20Examples%20and%20Tutorial.sketch)